collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git commit -m "Your note"
 ```

-Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from); This can also be used to push additional commits
+Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from that you have write permission to); This can also be used to push additional commits

 ```bash
 $ git push origin <branch-name>